pra1veenk/aws-monitron-sap-integration/documentation/Step5-Setup-AWS/README.md

-To reduce the burden of change management and ensure action is taken on the Monitron inferences, this sample project has demonstrated how to automatically record the Amazon Monitron inferences in SAP Plant maintenance/asset management.
-From an SAP standpoint, we are only looking for inference data from Monitron.
-Without the actual hardware set up, This can be done in 2 ways (S3 bucket is a pre-requisite)
-1) Use the [payload](https://github.com/pra1veenk/aws-monitron-sap-integration/blob/main/documentation/Step5a-Setup-AWS/payload.json) file as a sample to integrate into SAP.
-2) Use the [Kinesis data generator](https://awslabs.github.io/amazon-kinesis-data-generator/web/producer.html) and use the [template file](https://github.com/pra1veenk/aws-monitron-sap-integration/blob/main/documentation/Step5a-Setup-AWS/kinesisdatatemplate.json)  to simulate a kinesis stream.The sample [output file](https://github.com/pra1veenk/aws-monitron-sap-integration/blob/main/documentation/Step5a-Setup-AWS/kinesissample.txt) contains a seriesof json documents.
-Follow detailed steps provided in this [document](OptionalReadme.md).

 ## Configuration required to deploy the CDK Project on AWS

 This project is set up like a standard Python project.
 For an integrated development environment (IDE), use `SAP Business Application Studio` to create python virtual environment for the project with required dependencies.